rajeshrinet/pystokes/docs/paper/paper.md

 phoresis = pystokes.phoreticUnbounded.Phoresis(radius=1, particles=1024,
             phoreticConstant=1)
 ```
-Force fields commonly encountered in colloidal system have also been implemented in `pystokes.forceFields`.
+for different boundary conditions.
+Commonly used force fields in colloidal system have also been implemented in `pystokes.forceFields` for completeness.
 More details and fully coded examples are availble on [GitHub page of PyStokes](https://github.com/rajeshrinet/pystokes).

 # Acknowledgements